 by Jane Summers

-When it comes to wedding celebrations, the aisle isn’t the only place to you’ll be the center of attention.
+When it comes to wedding celebrations, the aisle isn’t the only place you’ll be the center of attention.
 From engagement party and bridal shower to rehearsal dinner and wedding reception, each event is a unique chapter in your love story—and your wardrobe should reflect that.
 The key?
 Choosing dresses that feel like elevated extensions of you.
 Think feminine silhouettes, modern details, and textures that tell a story.
 For your bridal shower, take your cues from the theme of the invitation—is it feminine and fun, classic and cool, garden party chic?
 It's a moment for daydreams and laughter with your closest crew, so perhaps you opt for something playful yet polished.

 The rehearsal dinner is often the sparkle before the spotlight; a chic glamorous buildup to the wedding day—and the perfect time to embrace understated elegance and chic look that sets the tone for the big day.
 According to The Knot wedding pros, this is where brides can take a fashion-forward risk: maybe a sculptural neckline, a modern white mermaid, or a minimalist dress with a twist.
 Keep the vibe cohesive with the dinner venue—garden party?
 Go flowy.
 Rooftop soirée?
 Structured and stylish.
 It’s your chance to wear something sophisticated, confident, and effortlessly you.